Pistia: Control

-The species is set to be banned in the EU from August of 2024 to prevent spreading.
+The species is set to be banned in the EU from August 2024 to prevent spreading.

 Range

 The center of origin of Pistia stratiotes has long been a source of debate.
 Nativity to northern Africa is indicated by Egyptian hieroglyphics and reports of plants meeting the description of Pistia by Greek botanists, Dioscorides and Theophrastus in the Nile River.
 In addition, the co-evolution of Pistia stratiotes with various insects native to Brazil and Argentina, such as the water lettuce weevil, indicates a long-term native tenure in South America.
 Fossil specimens dating back to the late Pleistocene (~12,000 BP) and early Holocene (~3,500 BP) period are reported from Florida, indicating a native presence in the southeastern United States.
 Recent genetic evidence also suggests that Pistia is not actually a monotypic genus, as had been long assumed.
 Instead, Pistia appears to be composed of at least three genetically distinct, but morphologically and ecologically similar, species at a global scale.